amaron-team/fhindr/README.md

   <br>
   <br>
   <img src=".erb/img/export-table.png" width="100%"  alt="Export table data"/><br><br>
+- Some FHIR repositories can contain base64 encoded images or pdf files.
+If Fhindr detects these, they will be purple in the table view.
+By clicking on them, you can see the contents rendered.

+### Query history and favorites

+- Click the history icon in the search bar to see the 5 most recent queries.
+Want to save a query for later?
+Click the star icon to save it.

+### Advanced settings

+In the advanced options are available.
+These can be found by going to the repo settings and clicking the "Advanced settings" tab.

+-  Export settings: You can export your configuration either to the clipboard or to a file.
+The export will always be without client secret or private keys.
+If you would like to copy an existing connection including the secrets, right-click the repo and clone the existing connection instead.

+- Default search query: By default the `?_sort=-_lastUpdated` query parameters will be used when no query has been manually entered yet.
+If you want to change what is used as the default, you can configure it here.

+- Custom page size: This will add the `_count` parameter to the query so the FHIR repository knows how many pages to send back.
+Setting the `_count` in the query field manually will override this setting, leaving it blank won't add anything to the query.

+- Amaron tracing parameters: If Fhindr detects that you're sending requests to an Amaron FHIR Station, 2 additional options will be available to enable tracing.

+- Send queries as POST: Some FHIR server block the use of GET queries, enabling this option will convert all request to POST requests in the backend.

+- Pseudonymization endpoint: It's possible to configure a pseudonymization endpoint to pseudomize patient identifiers before sending them to the repo.
+If an url is configured here, Fhindr will automatically send blinded EC Point x & y coordinates to the endpoint.
+When there is a successful response with a new blinded point, Fhindr will unblind the points and replace the identifier in the request with the encoded result.

+- Custom JWT token extensions: Some FHIR repositories or specific calls might require end-user information when sending the request.
+Any JSON object put in this field will be added to the JWT token as an extensions when requesting tokens.
+For example the `ihe_iua` JWT extensions can be added here.

 ### AI integration

 Since it can be quite hard to know exactly what queries to write, we added an AI integration that can help write the FHIR queries.